HandyOSS/HandyHost/README.md

 ## HandyHost

+**HandyHost is currently in a Beta release state as of 10/05/2021, version 0.4.5**

 HandyHost is a modern cryptocurrency "mining" software which allows you to monetize off-the-shelf hardware for passive income all while providing real utility to users versus just minting monies.
 Currently there are 3 main distributed-web utility blockchains that we implement within HandyHost.
-1. DVPN - Sentinel DVPN (as the name suggests) is decentralized VPN.
+1. DVPN - [Sentinel](https://sentinel.co/dvpn) ($DVPN) (as the name suggests) is decentralized VPN.
 You rent your extra bandwidth for $DVPN.
 In addition, the DVPN service allows resolution of Handshake (HNS) Top-Level-Domains, allowing your users to resolve the future.
-2. AKT - Akash is a decentralized server rental marketplace.
+2. AKT - [Akash](https://akash.network/) ($AKT) is a decentralized server rental marketplace.
 Akash allows you to setup clusters of servers and rent them out, becoming a mini Amazon EC2.
-3. Sia - SiaCoin (SC) is a long established provider of distributed disk space.
+3. Sia - [SiaCoin](https://sia.tech/) ($SC) is a long established provider of distributed disk space.
 As a Sia Host, you rent out disk space and bandwidth for passive income.

 More of our tutorials and explainers about each service can be found on our [YouTube Channel](https://www.youtube.com/channel/UCo9mpJA4MHAf_iZYHDieADQ)

 ### Supported Platforms
 Currently we have built HandyHost for Debian/Ubuntu (64-bit) and MacOS.
 We will have Windows support in the future.

+Ubuntu Recommended Versions: We have tested extensively with Ubuntu 20.04 and 21.04 **64-bit only**.

+### Requirements

+1. You need to have some familiarity with home networking/port forwarding.
+You will need to setup a fair amount of port forwarding for each platform.
+2. General IT knowledge and terminology.
+3. Familiar enough with a command line to know how to move around (example) ```cd ~/Downloads``` and run simple commands.
+4. Hardware.
+[View our list of build examples](#hardware) discussed in detail in our [Video Tutorials](#videos)
+5. A decent internet connection (recommended minimum 10MB upload / 100MB download)
+6. Network uptime.
+For any of these services you should have a hardwired ethernet connection to any devices that is always (within reason) up and on.
+7. You should have familiarity with crypto wallets, mainly: keeping your keys safe somewhere non-electronic and how to buy crypto ($SC, $AKT, $DVPN). $SC is easy to buy/hold on Kraken. $AKT and $DVPN can easily be swapped for $ATOM (also available on Kraken) on [osmosis.zone](https://osmosis.zone) via [keplr wallet](https://wallet.keplr.app/).
+8. (things you should aspire to do) Staking. $AKT and $DVPN can be staked for very high APY% within either [keplr wallet](https://wallet.keplr.app/) for desktop and/or [Cosmostation](https://wallet.cosmostation.io/) for mobile.
+In addition you can look into Liquidity Pool Mining through [osmosis.zone](https://osmosis.zone) for a very high APY%.

 ### Installation (Ubuntu Desktop 64-bit)
 There is a compiled .deb package that can be found in Releases.
-There are many apt dependencies and thus you will have to install thru dpkg and apt like:
+There are many apt dependencies and thus you will have to download it and install thru dpkg and apt like:
 ```sudo dpkg -i handyhost_vX.X.X.deb || sudo apt install -f -y```
 On subsequent debian installs you can likely just double click the .deb file (assuming no new apt dependencies).
 The Debian package will install HandyHost as a daemon which can be spawned/unspawned like: